We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 How far in advance should I book in my bouquet?

-When and how should I drop off my bouquet?
+When and how should I drop off or ship my bouquet to you?

-Flowers are usually dropped to our Whistler location (in Function Junction) the day after your wedding between 9am and 3pm or local pick-up can be arranged for an additional fee.
-We advise keeping your flowers in fresh water and a safe, cool place until you're able to drop to us.
+Flowers are usually dropped to our Whistler location (in Function Junction) a day or two after your wedding between 9am and 5pm or local pick-up in Whistler can be arranged for an additional fee.
+You can also ship your bouquet to us within 1-3 days of your wedding.
+We advise keeping your flowers in fresh water and store in a cool location, until you're able to drop off or ship to us.

-After we receive your flowers, it takes around 12-16 weeks for your frames to be ready for pick-up or shipping.
-During peak summer season, June - September, waiting timings may be a little longer, as we prioritise pressing.
-If you would like your frame(s) completed more quickly, please let us know and we'll do our best to accommodate.
+After we receive your flowers, it will usually take between 3-6 months for your frame(s) to be ready, depending on demand.
+During peak season from June - September, waiting timings tend to be closer to 6 months, while we prioritise pressing.
+If you would like your frame(s) completed more quickly, please let us know and we'll do our best to accommodate this.

-We take orders from across Canada, you'll just need to package and ship your fresh flowers to us within 1-2 days via UPS or you can use Sea-to-Sky Courier if you are shipping your flowers to us from Squamish or Vancouver.
-Sea to Sky Courier is usually around $40 for bouquet delivery.
+We accept orders from across Canada, you'll just need to package and ship your fresh flowers to us within 1-3 days or you can use Sea-to-Sky Courier if you are shipping to us from Squamish or Vancouver.
+Sea to Sky Courier usually charge around $40 for same-day bouquet delivery.
+We ship flower frames globally.

 Why should I not press and frame my bouquet myself at home?